jared-lindquist/jared-lindquist/README.md

 # jared-lindquist.github.io
 # 💫 About Me:
+In the last 8 years of my career, I have had a hand in serving thousands of delicious lattes to customers all over the midwest.
+Whether those lattes came from my own hands, or the hands of baristas and business owners who came to me for training.
+Getting there was all about helping folks solve problems for their businesses-and software development is all about solving problems.
+I’m interested in a position as a Software Developer position because I believe it will allow me the opportunity to build products that will both solve client needs while continuing to expand my skill-set and become a better developer and teammate.
+As well as allow me to thrive in a workplace like that values culture, relationship building and continuing professional development. <br>
 I recently deployed my solo project called "How Do You Brew?" here : https://arcane-journey-46683.herokuapp.com/ <br>A responsive web application for coffee enthusiasts and professionals to create and save their favorite coffee recipes, and share their favorite recipes with other enthusiasts.<br>Technologies used: React, Redux, Redux Saga, JavaScript, HTML, CSS, Material UI, Node, Express, Postman, PostgreSQL, and Postico.<br><br>